This week we have escaped the office and returned to our practical work, getting ready for our Trailteam summer in Thórsmörk and Goðaland.

 We will now begin to prepare the work tasks, equipment and materials for the season.
 We plan to escape from the office and return to Thórsmörk for preparations and trail surveys in April (when conditions allow) and our first volunteers will join us there and begin the practical work in May.
 We are very much looking forward to the summer ahead.

 Applications for our Thórsmörk Trailteams will close next week as we are nearing the end of our search for international volunteers who will join us this summer.
 If you are still considering a 3 or 6-week volunteer placement this season, please do get in contact before January 31st.

 No previous experience of trail construction work is necessary as practical training will be provided.
 We are looking for participants who have some experience of camping and hill walking, enjoy wilderness landscapes and are ready for a challenge.
 Iceland’s notoriously changeable weather means that our teams have to be well prepared with warm clothing, good waterproofs and sturdy tents.
 Due to the strenuous nature of our work, participants must be physically fit and as many of our work sites are in remote locations, we do a lot of hiking to get to them!
 Our team is chosen from applicants and there is no participation fee.

 Full details about the placements including dates and application forms can be found on our website…

-Applications close on Friday, January 31st and the final placements will be confirmed by February 15th.
+Our Thórsmörk Trailteam applications close on Tuesday, January 31st and the remaining placements will be confirmed by February 15th.